Modern slavery 'greatest human rights issue of our time'

 Mr Hyland said many of the victims of modern slavery can be found working in factories, fields, in the fishing industry, and car wash outlets, often housed in squalid conditions.
 He gave an example of a gang responsible for bringing Polish nationals to work in the UK in demolition, caught with £250,000 in their car.

-Mr Hyland’s role was established under the Modern Slavery Act 2015 under the then Home Secretary, Theresa May.
-He described the problem as “the greatest human rights issue of our time”.
-As a former head of the Metropolitan Police’s anti-trafficking unit, he said: “There has been a huge growth in the problem.
+The commissioner role was established under the Modern Slavery Act 2015 under the then Home Secretary, Theresa May, who described the problem as “the greatest human rights issue of our time”.
+As a former head of the Metropolitan Police’s anti-trafficking unit, Mr Hyland said: “There has been a huge growth in the problem.
 Our approach has changed significantly for the better.
 It has been a steep learning process but the expertise to deal with vulnerable victims and serious organised crime already exists within policing.”

 He said there had been 3,805 allegations of modern slavery recorded by the national referral mechanism but only 117 prosecutions and a tiny number of convictions – 31.
 Mr Hyland said the attitudes in the past had been to pass the problem on rather than tackle it.
 He added he had been shocked to find incidents catalogued on spreadsheets and not being tackled.